cloud-of-things/cot-java-rest-sdk/README.md

 ### Release 2.0.0

+* Prevent injection in update method
+* More robust deserialization catching IllegalArgumentException being thrown by Spring Boot Class Loader for properties like "A+:1" in ThreePhaseElectricityMeasurement.
 * Fix erroneously wrapped number values in deserialized ExtensibleObjects, e.g.: serialized Object: temperature=ExtensibleObject{anyObject={unit=°C, value=100.0}} will be deserialized into:
     OLD: